“Our Next Reading is”…

 As always, Trumpet Fiction is sponsored by DUCTS.org and the New York Writers Workshop.

-Guest Host Tim Tomlinson is a co-founder of New York Writers Workshop, and co-author of its popular text, The Portable MFA in Creative Writing.
-His recent fiction and poetry appear or are forthcoming in Asia Writes, Caribbean Vistas, Citron Review, The Dirty Napkin, Extracts, Full of Crow, Otis Nebula, Soundings Review, The Tule Review, Unshod Quills, Write Place At the Write Time, and in the anthology Long Island Noir (Akashic Books).
+Tim Tomlinson is a co-founder of New York Writers Workshop, and co-author of its popular text, The Portable MFA in Creative Writing.
+Recent fiction and poetry appear in Asia Writes, Caribbean Vistas, Soundings Review, and in the anthology Long Island Noir (Akashic Books).